lifemikey/objectstorage-swift/index.md

 - Image Templates import/export

-In addition, the following Object Storage OpenStack Swift (infrastructure) data center locations are no longer supported after 31 March 2019.
+The following Object Storage OpenStack Swift (infrastructure) data center locations are being phased out of support after 31 March 2019.

+Phase 1 - End of support commences on 31 March 2019.
-- CHE01(Chennai),
+- CHE01(Chennai)
-- MEX01 (Mexico City),
+- MEX01 (Mexico City)
-- MON01 (Montreal),
+- MON01 (Montreal)
 - SEO01 (Seoul)
 - OSL0 (Oslo)

+Phase 2 - End of support commences on 30 June 2019.
+- MEL01 (Melbourne)
+- MIL01 (Milan)
+- SAO01 (Sao Paulo)
+- TOK02 (Tokyo)
+- TOR01 (Toronto)
+- WDC (Washington DC)

+Phase 3 - End of support commences on 30 September 2019.
+- AMS01 (Amsterdam)
+- FRA02 (Frankfurt)
+- LON02 (London)
+- SNG01 (Singapore)
+- SYD01 (Sydney)

+Phase 4 - End of support commences on 1 December 2019.
+- DAL05 (Dallas)
+- HKG01 (Hong Kong)
+- PAR01 (Paris)
+- SJC01 (San Jose)

 ##  Action Required

-Clients who have applications that use these features or data that is stored in those data center locations need to migrate to {{site.data.keyword.cos_full_notm}} service by 31 March 2019.
+Clients who have applications that use these features or data that is stored in those data center locations need to migrate to {{site.data.keyword.cos_full_notm}} service by the End of support date.
 {:important}

 Starting on **1 April 2019**, the following features are available on the {{site.data.keyword.cos_full_notm}} service.
   - CDN capability that is be provided through the {{site.data.keyword.cos_full_notm}} integration with Akamai.
 For more information, see [Solution Tutorial ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/docs/tutorials/static-files-cdn.html#accelerate-delivery-of-static-files-using-a-cdn){:new_window}.
   - Image Templates import/export is also provided by using {{site.data.keyword.cos_full_notm}}.
 For more information, see [IBM Cloud Blogs ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2018/11/speed-up-image-imports-to-ibm-cloud-infrastructure/){:new_window}.
   -Bucket name and object name search is provided through the {{site.data.keyword.cos_full_notm}} UI.
 Bucket and object metadata search is no longer available.